 How to Grow Kale in Your Garden

 Learn how to grow kale in your vegetable garden.
-It’s super nutritious, grows well in many climates, and it’s tasty too.
-We love growing kale in our preschool garden.
+It’s nutritious, grows well in many climates, and tasty too.
+You might be surprised at when it grows best.

 Kale is easy to grow in your garden.
 It grows in early spring and continues to grow in the warmer summer months.
 Then it will come back and produce even more in the fall.
 It’s a real powerhouse in the garden.
 There are many health benefits to eating kale.